osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 Note, that the numbers used in this example are not realistic.
 They are used to illustrate the concepts on the high level.

-Imagine a tick range from min tick -1000 to max tick 1000.
+Imagine a tick range from min tick -1000 to max tick 1000 in a pool with a 1% swap fee.

 Assume that user A created a full range position from ticks -1000 to 1000 for `10_000` liquidity units.